Theal (film)

-The film was released in theatres on 14 January 2022.
+The film was released in theatres on 14 January 2022 to mixed to positive reviews from critics.

 Synopsis

 Durai works as a ruthless, cold-hearted henchman to one such loan shark named Paulraj.
 All is fine for Durai until a woman barges into his house and claims that she is his mother.
-This sends Dorai's reality into a spiral, and what happened next makes the rest of the story.
+This sends Durai's reality into a spiral, and what happened next makes the rest of the story.